kevboutin/crudApp/README.md

 </div>
 ```

 In the end there is an edit button.
-Once clicked it changes the state to editMovie with the movie id in the
+Once clicked it changes the state to editItem with the item id in the
 `$stateParams`.

 items.html:
-This template displays all the movies in the system.
+This template displays all the items in the system.

 ```html
 <a ui-sref="newItem" class="btn-primary btn-lg nodecoration" title="Add New Item">Add New Item</a>